This is a basic guide to naval terms and Royal Navy equipment.

 Sea Wolf Missile – highly effective short-range system for defence against air or missile attack, now only carried by the Type 23 frigates.
 Unfortunately not fitted to any other vessels due to budgetary constraints.
 Missile stocks were upgraded to Block 2 standard from 2005.
 The system software and sensors are currently undergoing the “Seawolf Medium-Life Upgrade” program which will vastly improve performance against the latest generation of agile supersonic anti-ship missiles.
 The Sea Wolf will be replace in service by the Sea Ceptor missile which began develpoment in 2012.
 Sea Ceptor development photo board here.

 Sea Viper / Principal Anti Air Missile System (PAAMS) is a European project to produce a shipborne anti aircraft & anti-missile system designed to provide ‘area defence’ for a group of ships.
 It comprises several systems – Aster missiles, Sampson radar, Sylver launchers and the command system.
 Carried on the Type 45 Destroyers, the RN calls the system ‘Sea Viper’ and if it works as advertised will be able to deal with multiple modern supersonic missiles.
-HMS Dauntless successfully fired an Aster missile in 2011 but so far it has only been tested against relatively slow and predictable sub-sonic drone targets.
+HMS Dauntless successfully fired an Aster missile in 2011 but so far it has only been tested against relatively predictable sub-sonic drone targets.

 114mm Mk 8 gun - carried by all frigates and destroyers in RN service.
 General purpose gun with a range of about 20 miles, effective when used for bombardment of targets on land but can be used against surface targets.
-Some ships have received the improved Mod 1 version of the gun.
+Most ships have received the improved Mod 1 version of the gun.

 Tomahawk Missile- very accurate cruise missile that uses satellite navigation to hit land targets up to 1000 miles away from the point of launch.
 Currently only carried by RN submarines.
 As a short-sighted cost-saving measure this highly flexible weapon is not being fitted to the Type 45 destroyers.